The Privacy, Data Protection and Cybersecurity Law Review: Germany

 Any consent within the meaning of (a) will only be valid if the data subject was informed about the risks that are involved in data transfers to countries that do not have an adequate standard of data protection.
 In addition, the consent has to be based on the data subject's free will; this may be difficult if employee data are involved.

 If none of the aforementioned exceptions applies, the transfer of personal data to third countries with an inadequate level of data protection is nonetheless possible if, among other requirements, the competent supervisory authority authorises the transfer.
 Such an authorisation will only be granted when the companies involved adduce adequate safeguarding measures to compensate for a generally inadequate standard of data protection, see Article 49(1)2 GDPR.
 However, the primary safeguarding measures are the use of standard contractual clauses issued by the European Commission and the establishment of binding corporate rules.
+This is indicated by the fact that the European Commission has released a new version of the standard contractual clauses.
+The new standard contractual clauses are adapted to the requirements of the GDPR and in line with Schrems II of the ECJ.
+Another novelty is that contractual clauses can be adapted according to modules.
+Companies must have replaced all previously concluded standard contractual clauses for data transfers to third countries with the new version by the end of 2022.

 Public and private enforcement